eabouche/credit-risk-classification/README.md

 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

 ## Results

+- The Balance Accuracy Score was 94%, which indicates ...
+- The Confusion Matrix shows the following ...
+- The Classification Report is as follows ...
+  - describe precision, recall, etc.

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.